Breaking Down Suntech Power’s Solar Melt Down

 This had the most negative impact on Suntech, which was the No. 1 module supplier in the U.S. market with 600 megawatts worth of shipments during the year.

 Compounding this issue were financial concerns over the global solar fund, which is still being investigated for alleged illegal activities.
 The net effect of these two events hurt the company, significantly eroding the price premium earned by the company.
-By the time news from internal power struggles and the exit of Dr. Shi Zhengrong, Suntech president and CEO, had come to light, it was too late for a company so laden with debt.
+By the time news from internal struggles and the exit of Dr. Shi Zhengrong, Suntech president and CEO, had come to light, it was too late for a company so laden with debt.

 Sacrificial pawn